sabman/aicasts.com/011-mobilitydb.md

 `P_START_DAY: date`: The day the observation starts.
 Default value: Monday 2020-01-06.
 Corresponding optional argument: `startDay`.

 `P_PATH_MODE: text`: Method for selecting a path between source and target nodes.
 Possible values are `'Fastest Path'` (default) and `'Shortest Path'`.
 Corresponding optional argument: `pathMode`.

+`P_NODE_CHOICE: text`: Method for selecting home and work nodes.
+Possible values are 'Network Based' for chosing the nodes with a uniform distribution among all nodes (default) and 'Region Based' to use the population and number of enterprises statistics in the Regions tables.
+Corresponding optional argument: nodeChoice.